 What is an open listing agreement?

 An open listing is a non-exclusive contract between a seller and a real estate agent (or several agents).
-It stipulates that the seller will pay real estate agent commission if the agent introduces them to a buyer who ultimately closes on the home.
+It stipulates that the seller will pay a real estate agent commission if the agent introduces them to a buyer who ultimately closes on the home.

 In practice, a FSBO seller may sign multiple open listing agreements with different agents as a low-risk way to attract more prospective buyers for their home.